Jason Ritter: 2017–present: Television and film work

 In 2019, Ritter played the voice role of Ryder—a member of the Northuldra tribe—in Walt Disney's Frozen 2, which broke box office records upon its release.
 He began starring as biotech engineer Pat Rollins on the critically acclaimed superhero series Raising Dion the same year, with Aaron Pruner of Thrillist commenting that Ritter's involvement "adds the nuanced character work he's known for."
 The show ran for two seasons on Netflix before being cancelled in April 2022.

 In a casting choice that drew attention for being "meta," Ritter appeared as Deputy Denny Reese in two episodes of the true crime Hulu miniseries Candy (2022), where the character—along with his colleague, played by Justin Timberlake—investigates the 1980 murder of Texan housewife Betty Gore.
 Gore was portrayed by Ritter's wife, Melanie Lynskey, while the perpetrator—Candy Montgomery—was played by Timberlake's wife, Jessica Biel.
 The following year, Ritter voiced principal character Jonathan Fall in the animated series Captain Fall, a dark comedy that ran for one season on Netflix.

 It was announced in March 2023 that Ritter had been cast in the CBS reboot of Matlock, which began airing in October 2024.
 In his review of the first season, IndieWires Ben Travers found Ritter to be one of the show's biggest assets, writing, "[he] has long deserved a regular showcase like [this]."

+In March 2026, Ritter was cast as Hanley in the third season of the HBO series The Last of Us.
+Ritter previously had a cameo appearance in the first season as a clicker.

 Personal life

 From October 1999 to 2013, Ritter was in a relationship with Marianna Palka.
 They met while they were both studying at the Atlantic Theater Company in New York City.
 In 2017, Ritter became engaged to New Zealand actress Melanie Lynskey after four years of dating.
 The couple had their first child, a daughter, in December 2018.
 They wed in 2020.

 Speaking in 2010 about the death of his father, Ritter said, "I think it helped me realize how fragile we all are.
 At the end of the day, you can be a health freak or a body builder, but a truck might hit you.
 Or you might be a huge, larger than life personality and it could all be taken away in the next second.
 I learned to tell people in my life how I feel about them a little bit more."

 Ritter has been open about his struggle with alcoholism, and how his relationship with Lynskey gave him the strength to get sober: "I thought she would be incredible for someone who deserved her, basically," he said in 2023.
-"And I didn't feel like I was that person....
+"And I didn't feel like I was that person...
 It was only after [a] year into not drinking where I started to go, 'Oh, maybe I can promise some things to someone else.
 Maybe I can be this person.'"